Digital Product Development Glossary

 This is a living document, and as we come across new acronyms and phrases that would stand to benefit from a simplistic definition, we’ll add them here.
 If you come across something that we missed or needs updating, please reach out to us!

 AJAX is what allows a website to save and load information without needing to refresh a page.
-It seems like pretty obvious functionality in 2017, but when AJAX was first released, it set the stage for much more dynamic and interactive websites like Facebook and YouTube to exist.
+It seems like pretty obvious functionality, but when AJAX was first released, it set the stage for much more dynamic and interactive websites like Facebook and YouTube to exist.

 Here’s how an AJAX request works: When you type “facebook.com" into Chrome, you ask Facebook for a bunch of initial information which lays out the page.
 After the page has fully loaded in your browser, Facebook then makes a bunch of little requests such as “Give me this user’s notifications" and “Load this user’s news feed."